 By Victor Essien

 Victor Essien holds LL.B.
 (Hons), LL.M.
 (Ghana), LL.M.
 (Int’l), and J.S.D.
 (NYU) degrees.
-He is International Law Librarian and Adjunct Associate Professor of Law at Fordham Law School, where he teaches International Oil and Gas Law, International Investment Law, Multinational Corporations Law and International and Foreign Legal Research.
-He was formerly Law Lecturer (on National Service) at the University of Ghana, Legon and the University of Jos, Nigeria.
+He is a Rector and Professor of Law at Nyansapo College, East Legon, Accra, Ghana and he was an International Law Librarian and Professor of Law at Fordham Law School, where he taught International Oil and Gas Law, International Investment Law, Multinational Corporations Law International Humanitarian Law Research and International and Foreign Legal Research.
+He was formerly a Law Lecturer (on National Service) at the University of Ghana, Legon and the University of Jos, Nigeria.
 He was also a Consultant to the UNCTC in New York and a Legal Assistant to the Iran-US Claims Tribunal at The Hague, the Netherlands.
 He was admitted to the Ghana Bar in 1977.
 He is currently a Member of the Bars of Ghana, New York State, United States District Court, Southern and Eastern Districts of New York and The United States Court of Appeals, Second and Third Circuits.

 Table of Contents

 - 1. Introduction and Historical Note

 - 3. The Constitution

 - 5. Official Compilations and Session Laws of Ghana

 - 7. Multi-Jurisdictional Databases with Relevant Ghana Legislation

 - 9. Official Sources of Subsidiary Legislation

 - 12. Index to Case law